 A trigger is a type of module that is always placed at the start of a scenario.
-It returns bundles added or updated since the last scenario run (according to settings).
+It returns bundles that were added or updated since the last scenario run (according to settings).

 Integromat uses transaction processing to execute a scenario.
 A transaction consists of several phases during which data is transformed from one consistent state into another consistent state.

-A Webhook is a special type of trigger allowing to run a scenario immediately after a new bundle is available.
+A Webhook is a special type of trigger that allows you to run a scenario immediately after a new bundle is available.
 For more information please read the Types of modules help guide.

 A bundle is a basic unit returned or received by modules.
 Each bundle represents a different thing for each app.
 Examples include posts from Facebook, photos and videos from Instagram or tweets from Twitter.